JavaFXpert/vqe-playground/docs/the-vqe-inator.md

 #### Using VQE to solve a coloring puzzle

+Real world problems such as social network interactions and marketing influencers may be modeled with graphs containing nodes (vertices) and lines (edges).

-Take a few moments to solve the following graph coloring puzzle that involves filling in some of its circles (vertices) with one color, and the rest of its circles with another color.
+Take a few moments to solve the following graph coloring puzzle that involves filling in some of its vertices with one color, and the rest of its vertices with another color.
 We'll use the colors *red* and *blue* in this discussion.
-Solving the puzzle successfully requires achieving the highest possible score, which is defined as the total of the numbers (weights) on the lines (edges) connecting circles that have different colors.
+Solving the puzzle successfully requires achieving the highest possible score, which is defined as the total of the numbers (weights) on the edges connecting vertices that have different colors.

 <img src="images/graph-coloring.png" alt="graph-coloring" width="600"/>

 *Fig 1: Graph coloring puzzle*

-Hint: The highest possible score for the preceding puzzle (or problem if you prefer) is 13, and there are two possible solutions with that score.
+> Hint: The highest possible score for the preceding puzzle (or problem if you prefer) is 13, and there are two possible solutions with that score.
 Please get out your crayons and solve this puzzle before peeking at one of these solutions shown in the next drawing.

-##### The relevance of this graph coloring problem

-Coloring the vertices of this [weighted graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)#Weighted_graph) with two colors can model real world problems such as social network interactions and marketing influencers.
-It is another way of expressing the [MaxCut problem](https://en.wikipedia.org/wiki/Maximum_cut), in which the score is calculated by adding up the weights on the edges that are cut by a line drawn between vertices of different colors:
+Coloring the vertices of this [weighted graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)#Weighted_graph) with two colors is one way of expressing the [MaxCut problem](https://en.wikipedia.org/wiki/Maximum_cut), in which the score is calculated by adding up the weights on the edges that are cut by a line drawn between vertices of different colors:

 <img src="images/graph-coloring-maxcut.png" alt="graph-coloring" width="600"/>